symfony/symfony-docs/book/http_fundamentals.rst

 It's that easy!
 To review:

-* Each request executes a front controller file;
+* Each request executes the same, single file (called a "front controller");

-* The routing system determines which PHP function should be executed based on information from the request and routing configuration you've created;
+* The front controller boots Symfony, and passes it request information;

+* The router matches the incoming URL to a specific route and returns information about the route, including the controller (i.e. function) that should be executed;

-* The correct PHP function is executed, where your code creates and returns the appropriate ``Response`` object.
+* The controller (function) is executed and the code: this is where *your* code creates and returns the appropriate ``Response`` object;

+* The HTTP headers and content of the ``Response`` object are sent back to the client.

 A Symfony Request in Action
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~